twocau/Data-Analysis_USPollution/README.md

-# US Polution
+# US Pollution

-Data about US polution downloaded from Kaggle are explored.
+Data about US pollution downloaded from Kaggle are explored.
 Go through the ipython notebook to learn more.